wordproof/timestamp-standard/ProductTimestamp.md

 Attributes can be included, but are optional.
 Only items included in the standard can be added to the JSON object, in **alphabetical order, after the last property**.
 If the value of an attribute is empty, it should not be included in the object.

-`identifier` - Text, The identifier property represents any kind of identifier for any kind of Thing, such as ISBNs, GTIN codes, UUIDs etc.
+`productId` - The product identifier, such as ISBN.
+For example: isbn:123-456-789.

 `image` - Text, Image URL